fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 ## interactive video

-> Add an interactive demo (optional) to showcase your product's functionality and tell the story of your launch better.
+> `optional` Add an interactive demo to showcase your product's functionality and tell the story of your launch better.
 Build your demo with ScreenSpace or Arcade - both are free for Product Hunt launches.

 ```
 Link to the demo